jeffblackadar/mre/docs/selenium/selenium.md

 + Click "play" button to Run current test

 ## Delete test
+When you're done with this, delete the test, it has personally identifiable information in it.
 + Delete the test in Selenium
 + Delete the test .side file.
-It has personally identifiable information in it.